BaderLab/GenAnT/2-GeneratingGeneModels/README.md

 2. Convert HAL file to chain file

    This is a multistep process also described by the ComparativeGenomicsToolkit [here](https://github.com/ComparativeGenomicsToolkit/hal/blob/chaining-doc/doc/chaining-mapping.md).
 The first step involves converting both the reference and target FASTA files to a compressed 2bit format.
-This can be done using additional tools that are accessible in the [Cactus Github repository](https://github.com/ComparativeGenomicsToolkit/cactus) in this directory: `/path-to-cactus/external/cactus-bin-v2.2.3/bin`.
+This can be done using additional tools that are accessible in the [CACTUS Github repository](https://github.com/ComparativeGenomicsToolkit/cactus) in this directory: `/path-to-cactus/external/cactus-bin-v2.2.3/bin`.
 We can set this as a variable to make the tools easier to access.

    `cactusbin=/path-to-cactus/external/cactus-bin-v2.2.3/bin`